 A mentally impaired accused who is away from a place of detention on leave of absence is considered to continue to be detained at the place during the time while on leave, but this section does not limit the freedom of movement given by the leave of absence.

-[Section 30 amended by No. 84 of 2004 s.
+[Section 30 amended: No. 84 of 2004 s.
 82.]

 31. Absence without leave